procrastinate-org/procrastinate/README.rst

     )
     worker.run()

-    # Close the connection to the database
-    app.close()

 The worker will run the job, which will create a text file named ``myfile`` with the result of the sum ``3 + 5`` (that's ``8``).